coop152/obsidian-vaults/Logic and Modelling (21111)/Binary Decision Data Structures.md

 - Satisfiability can be checked **in constant time** - Does the node representing the formula connect to the 1 terminal?
 - Validity can be checked **in constant time** - Is the node representing the formula the 1 terminal?
 - Equivalence can be checked **in constant time** - Do both formulae start at the same node?
-- Boolean operations are easy to implement - See boolean operation section.
+- Boolean operations are easy to implement - See boolean functions section.

 #### Integrating a node into a DAG
 ![](Pasted%20image%2020230125120332.png)